Amateur Photographer verdict

 Nikon Z30 Verdict

-While all cameras can vlog, there is no doubt that a conscious effort has been made to design the Nikon Z30 with vlogging in mind.
+There is no doubt that a conscious effort was made to design the Nikon Z30 for vlogging.
 Superfluous features like a viewfinder are omitted, and the fruit is a streamlined camera at a price point appropriate for its beginner-level audience.

 The Z30 offers more to vloggers than its Nikon counterparts, the Nikon Z50 and Z fc, or even the best smartphones.
 Packaged with the impressive 16-50mm lens, it also represents a decent straight-out-the-box alternative to the Sony ZV-E10.